 Tours leave from the Queen Mine Tour Building located immediately south of Old Bisbee's business district, off the U.S. 80 interchange.
 Tours are available 5 times a day, 7 days a week.
 Reservations are suggested.
 Tours last about 1 hour and 15 minutes and are offered at the following times:

-The cost for a tour is $12 plus tax for adults, $5 plus tax for youth ages 4 to 12 and children under the age of 4 are free.
+The cost for a tour is $12 plus tax for adults, $5 plus tax for youth ages 6 and above are welcome underground.